-Genomic analyses (including RNA gene expression and DNA methylation profiles, as well as DNA sequencing to identify variants) on both fresh-frozen and formalin-fixed, paraffin-embedded sections, have identified molecular subtypes of medulloblastoma.[3-6,19,20,48-55] These subtypes include those characterized by WNT pathway activation and SHH pathway activation, as well as additional subgroups characterized by MYC or MYCN alterations and other genomic alterations.[3-6,19,20,48-54] Children with medulloblastoma whose tumors show WNT pathway activation usually have an excellent prognosis.
+For medulloblastoma, genomic analyses (including RNA gene expression and DNA methylation profiles, as well as DNA sequencing to identify variants) on both fresh-frozen and formalin-fixed, paraffin-embedded sections, have identified molecular subtypes.[3-6,20,21,52-59] These subtypes include those characterized by WNT pathway activation and SHH pathway activation, as well as additional subgroups characterized by MYC or MYCN alterations and other genomic alterations.[3-6,20,21,52-58] Children with medulloblastoma whose tumors show WNT pathway activation usually have an excellent prognosis.
 Within the non-WNT, non-SHH medulloblastoma group, there are subsets of patients with differing prognoses.
-For example, patients with chromosome 11 loss have an excellent prognosis, similar to the prognosis of those with WNT tumors,[14,56,57] while patients with SHH pathway-activated tumors have a prognosis that is influenced by the presence or absence of TP53 variants (favorable vs. unfavorable prognosis, respectively).[57]
-The outcome for the remaining patients is less favorable than that for patients with WNT pathway activation.
+For example, patients with chromosome 11 loss have an excellent prognosis, similar to those with WNT tumors.[15,60,61] Patients with SHH pathway-activated tumors have a prognosis that is influenced by the presence or absence of TP53 variants (favorable vs. unfavorable prognosis, respectively).[61]
+The outcome for the remaining patients is less favorable than for patients with WNT pathway activation.
 Variants in medulloblastoma are observed in a subtype-specific manner.
 CTNNB1 variants are observed in most WNT-subtype tumors.
 PTCH1, SMO, and SUFU variants are observed in the SHH-subtype tumors.
-The prognostic significance of recurring variants is closely aligned with that of the molecular subtype with which they are associated.[4,58] At recurrence, the subtype remains unchanged from the original molecular subtype at diagnosis.
-[59]
+The prognostic significance of recurring variants is closely aligned with that of the molecular subtype with which they are associated.[4,62] At recurrence, the subtype remains unchanged from the original molecular subtype at diagnosis.[63]